balfieri/cordic/README.md

 </p>

 <p>
-<b>Therefore, this is all open-source.
+<b>This is all open-source.
 Refer to the LICENSE.md for licensing details.</b>
 </p>

 <p>